🐶 Breed Cost Guide · 2026

 Where Your $4,500/Year Goes

-Food & treats and Vet & medical are the two biggest line items, together accounting for 67% of annual spending.
+Food & giant supplies and Vet & medical are the two biggest line items, together accounting for 67% of annual spending.

 Top Cost